RendiZein/palmcode-assignment/README.md

 ### Point

 2. The advantages and disadvantages using this way is

-* You can't watch the change of csv file
 * Simplest way to test the chatbot

 ## Colab (Inference)